Artificial intelligence and elections: 2024 elections

 AI has been used by the imprisoned ex-Prime Minister Imran Khan and his media team in the 2024 Pakistani general election:

 i) An AI generated audio of his voice was added to a video clip and was broadcast at a virtual rally.

 ii) An op-ed in The Economist written by Khan was later claimed by himself to have been written by AI which was later denied by his team.
 The article was liked and shared on social media by thousands of users.

 South Africa

 2024 elections

-In the 2024 South African general election, there were several uses of AI content: i) A deepfaked video of Joe Biden emerged on social media showing him saying that "The U.S. would place sanctions on SA and declare it an enemy state if the African National Congress (ANC) won". ii) In a deepfake video, Donald Trump was shown endorsing the uMkhonto weSizwe party.
-It was posted to social media and was viewed more than 158,000 times. iii) Less than 3 months before the elections, a deepfake video showed U.S. rapper Eminem endorsing the Economic Freedom Fighters party while criticizing the ANC.
+In the 2024 South African general election, there were several uses of AI content: A deepfaked video of Joe Biden emerged on social media showing him saying that "The U.S. would place sanctions on SA and declare it an enemy state if the African National Congress (ANC) won".
+In a deepfake video, Donald Trump was shown endorsing the uMkhonto weSizwe party.
+It was posted to social media and was viewed more than 158,000 times.
+Less than 3 months before the elections, a deepfake video showed U.S. rapper Eminem endorsing the Economic Freedom Fighters party while criticizing the ANC.
 The deepfake was viewed on social media more than 173,000 times.